Rainbow chard, kale and mibuna freshly planted at HH Skinner Reserve Community Garden in Albert Park.

 With the changing of the seasons, our advice remains much the same as for April.

-- Veggies: You can still plant cabbage, Asian greens like mizuna, tatsoi or pak choi, lettuce, rocket, spinach, carrots, celery, cauliflower, spring onions, leek, onions, radish, turnips and swedes.
+- Veggies: You can still plant cabbage, Asian greens like mizuna, mibuna, tatsoi or pak choi, lettuce, rocket, spinach, carrots, celery, cauliflower, spring onions, leek, onions, radish, turnips and swedes.
 You can also plant peas of all varieties and broad beans.

 - Herbs: Parsley is an amazing plant for remaining productive in winter, even in part-shade.
 All the perennial herbs can be planted like rosemary, oregano and thyme (all liking a hot area) and mints.

 - Companions and flowers: Add some colour to your garden bed and salad, attract beneficial insects, and suppress disease with some flowering plants.
-Some multipurpose flowers (most, not all, edible) include cornflower, calendula, pansies, viola, nasturtium, yarrow, daisies including feverfew and camomile, and marigolds.
+Some multipurpose flowers (most, not all, edible) include cornflower, calendula, pansies, viola, nasturtium, yarrow, daisies including feverfew and chamomile, and marigolds.

 - Green manures: If your soil has been a little overworked, rest it with some ‘green manure’ crops, who’s express purpose is to be turned into the soil come spring.
 At this time of year try broad bean (buy them in bulk as fava beans from Middle Eastern groceries), lupins, vetch, field pea, oats and wheat.

 - If there are any remaining defeated of the summer veggies, it’s time to pull them out.
 When you pull out the veggies — and weeds in between — don’t let those wonderful nutrients leave your system.
 Chuck anything other than diseased plants into the compost.

 - Deciduous trees are loosing their leaves!
 Have you signed up for a local Autumn leaf catching ‘competition’?
 Sweep them up in bags from street trees for the year’s mulching.